This post contains affiliate links. I may earn a small commission at no extra cost to you. Thank you for your support!

 - Fosters Cultural Awareness: As children match pictures of symbols like the crescent moon, dates, and lanterns, they learn about what each symbol represents in the context of Ramadan.

 I’ve created a free Ramadan Bingo printable that you can use with your class or children at home!
-The bingo cards feature simple, colorful images of symbols associated with Ramadan, such as prayer mats, lanterns, the crescent moon, and dates. - Prepare the Game Pieces
+The bingo cards feature simple, colorful images of symbols, such as prayer mats, lanterns, the crescent moon, and dates. - Prepare the Game Pieces

 Before starting, I explain the rules of bingo to the children.
 They listen for the symbol that’s called out, and if they have it on their bingo card, they mark it off.
 The first child to get a row or full card wins! - Play and Discuss